Evaporation of a nonsingular Reissner-Nordstr\"om black hole and information loss problem: Review of evaporation of a Reissner-Nordstr om black hole

 \subsubsection{Penrose diagram}

-Let us consider the Penrose diagram.
+Summarizing the above informations, we can now draw the Penrose diagram.
 We suppose that $q^2$ is smaller than one, and hence, the apparent horizon forms.
 The existence of the homothetic Killing horizon depends on the value of $\alpha$.
-The Penrose diagram of the domain $0\le v\le v_{\rm f}$ can be drawn from the above information.
-In order to draw the Penrose diagram of the collapse region, $-v_{\rm i}\le v\le 0$, one must repeat the similar analysis, which is presented in Appendix~\ref{Appendix:Collapse-domain}.
 Below, we first show the Penrose diagram given by the ingoing charged Vaidya spacetime with the mass function of Eq.~\eqref{Linear-mass-function}, and then, discuss how to modify that diagram in order to obtain the diagram for an evaporating charged black hole.

-The left panel of Fig.~\ref{Fig:Penrose-Vaidya-wo-HKH} shows the Penrose diagram for the ingoing charged Vaidya spacetime in the case that the homothetic Killing horizon does not exist except for $\tilde{v}=0$.
-The $R$-constant surfaces are shown by dotted curves, and they are all timelike.
+The left panel of Fig.~\ref{Fig:Penrose-Vaidya-wo-HKH} shows the Penrose diagram for the ingoing charged Vaidya spacetime in the case that the homothetic Killing horizon does not exist except for $\tilde{v}=0$, which corresponds to the right panel of Fig.~\ref{geodesic_AH_ell0}.
+The $R$-constant surfaces are shown by dotted curves, and they are all timelike in the evaporating phase.
 All of the $R$-constant surfaces shrink to one point, $r=\tilde{v}=0$.
-The boundaries of the trapped region, $R=R_{\rm A}^{\pm}$, are shown by solid curves.
-The trapped region shrinks as $\tilde{v}$ is decreased and becomes pointlike at $\tilde{v}=r=0$.
-In this sense, the boundary of the trapped region is closed (in the four-dimensional sense).
+The boundaries of the trapped region, $R=R_{\rm A}^{\pm}$, are shown by solid curves.\footnote{In the collapsing phase, the both inner and outer boundaries of the trapped region are spacelike, and in the evaporating phase they are both timelike.
+One might wonder whether this result is consistent with Hayward's theorem \cite{Hayward:1994} which states that if the null energy condition holds in general relativity, an outer trapping horizon is spacelike and an inner trapping horizon is timelike.
+Our result is consistent with Hayward's result, as presented in Appendix~\ref{Appendix:Geometrical-quantities}. } The trapped region shrinks as $\tilde{v}$ is decreased and becomes pointlike at $\tilde{v}=r=0$.
 There appears a timelike singularity at the center, $r=0$.
 The event horizon is absent, and the spacetime possesses the naked singularity that is visible to distant observers.

 We now turn our attention to the evaporating charged black hole.
 We adopt the idealized model such that Hawking particles are created at $R=R_{\rm H}$ which is located slightly outside of the apparent horizon.
 The created particles propagate outward and inward radial directions, and the outwardly propagating particles carry positive energy flux while the inward propagating particles carry negative energy flux.
 To realize this situation, we remove the region $R_{\rm H}< R<\infty$ and the upper Minkowski region except for the inside of the future light cone of $r=\tilde{v}=0$ from the figure of the left panel.
 Then, we glue an appropriate outgoing charged Vaidya solution at $R=R_{\rm H}$, and this method is explained in Appendix~\ref{Appendix:Outer-domain}.
 For the region outside of the domain swept by the outgoing Hawking particles, we place the Reissner-Nordstr\"om solution with the mass $M_0$ and the total electric charge $Q_0=q M_0$.
 The resultant diagram is shown in the right panel of Fig.~\ref{Fig:Penrose-Vaidya-wo-HKH}.